jquast/blessed/docs/measuring.rst

 .. note::

-    In-band resize notification support (DEC mode 2048) is currently **very limited** among terminal emulators.
+    In-band resize notification support (DEC mode 2048) is currently **very limited** among terminal emulators on Unix.
 Most terminals do not support this feature yet.
 Always check with :meth:`~.Terminal.does_inband_resize` and provide a fallback using SIGWINCH on Unix systems.

+    On Windows, :meth:`~.Terminal.does_inband_resize` always returns ``True`` because the native console API provides ``WINDOW_BUFFER_SIZE_EVENT`` on all versions -- no DEC mode support is required.

 The :meth:`~.Terminal.notify_on_resize` context manager enables automatic resize event reporting.
 When the window is resized, :meth:`~.Terminal.inkey` will return a keystroke with